fuyu-myk/pixelfold/README.md

 2. Run PixelFold with the file: `pixelfold 1crn.pdb`
 3. Use WASD to rotate and explore the structure
 4. Press F to auto-frame the view
+5. Press H to visualize hydrogen bonds
+6. Use up/down arrows to adjust H-bond energy threshold
+7. Press N to analyze H-bond network topology
-5. Press V to toggle surface visualization
+8. Press V to toggle surface visualization
-6. Use up/down arrows to adjust surface point density
+9. Use up/down arrows to adjust surface point density
-7. Use +/- to zoom in on specific regions
+10. Use +/- to zoom in on specific regions

 ## Future TODO

 - [x] Bond rendering between atoms (alpha carbons)
 - [x] Solvent-accessible surface visualization with hydrophobicity coloring
+- [x] Hydrogen bond visualization with energy-based coloring
+- [x] H-bond network analysis
-- [] Multiple selection and filtering modes
+- [ ] Multiple selection and filtering modes
-- [] Save/load camera positions
+- [ ] Save/load camera positions
-- [] Animation and structure comparison
+- [ ] Animation and structure comparison
-- [] Electrostatic potential surface coloring (via APBS integration)
+- [ ] Electrostatic potential surface coloring (via APBS integration)

 ## Citations